FDA 510(k) for Israeli Startups: Complete Guide to Clearance

 The FDA offers free "Pre-Submission" (Q-Sub) meetings where you can present your proposed 510(k) strategy and get FDA feedback BEFORE spending hundreds of thousands on testing.
 Most Israeli startups skip this, thinking they'll just submit and hope.
 This is a mistake.

-A Q-Sub meeting takes 2-3 months to schedule but provides written FDA feedback on your predicate selection, testing strategy, and clinical data requirements.
-Two Q-Sub meetings for an Israeli startup (at Seed and pre-submission) typically save 6-12 months of revision cycles.
+A Q-Sub meeting takes over a flexible duration to schedule but provides written FDA feedback on your predicate selection, testing strategy, and clinical data requirements.
+Two Q-Sub meetings for an Israeli startup (at Seed and pre-submission) typically save over a flexible duration of revision cycles.
 WeCcelerate-Leumit advises founders to budget for 2-3 Q-Sub meetings as standard practice.

 How WeCcelerate-Leumit supports FDA 510(k) submissions

 WeCcelerate-Leumit offers end-to-end FDA regulatory support: (1) Former FDA senior advisors on our advisory board.
 (2) Predicate device selection and substantial equivalence analysis.
 (3) Pre-Submission meeting preparation and coordination.
 (4) Performance testing protocols and CRO coordination.
 (5) Clinical data from Leumit pilots to support the submission.
 (6) Submission drafting and revision response.
-Typical clearance timeline: 4-6 months vs. 9-12 months for startups going alone.
+Typical clearance timeline: over a flexible duration vs. over a flexible duration for startups going alone.

 Frequently Asked Questions